To lose weight and keep it off, you need to find what works for YOU! Not a way that works for your sister or your best friend or your neighbor.

-Based on my experience, and my experience of working people in WW (Weight Watchers) and with other weight loss programs, and all the reading I’ve done, what it really comes down to is that people who are ultimately successful end up creating a weight loss plan for themselves.
+Based on my experience, and my experience of working with people in WW (Weight Watchers) and with other weight loss programs, and all the reading I’ve done, what it really comes down to is that people who are ultimately successful end up customizing a weight loss plan for themselves.

 They take information—they take things that work— but they tailor it to meet their own needs.

 That’s one thing that I like about Weight Watchers quite frankly, it’s that WW does provide a general framework and one way to lose weight, but they provide a lot of flexibility in how to implement the actual details of the plan.
 You can be vegan and do Weight Watchers.
 You can be paleo and do Weight Watchers.
 You can choose to eat three meals a day, or six meals a day.

 And that’s one cool thing about WW.
 You can also do the same thing just creating your own kind of weight loss program, without signing up for a plan like Weight Watchers.

 So what I really will be exploring a lot, here—on the site and behind the scenes—is ways to create a plan that works for you.